Academic Master

 Kennedy, X. J. and Dana Gioia, eds.
 Literature: An Introduction to Fiction, Poetry, and Drama.9th ed.
 New York: Longman, 2005.
 Print.

-This source contains the poem that I will be writing about and is what I will be citing when I quote specific parts of it.
+This source contains the poem I will be writing about and is what I will be citing when I quote specific parts.
 This is a credible source because it is the textbook for the English course I am writing for.
 It is helpful because it provides an official copy of the poem and background information on the author I can use to further analyze it.

 Andrews, Terry L. “The Road Not Taken” By Robert Frost.”
 Salem Press Encyclopedia of Literature (2015): Research Starters.
 Web.
 14 Mar.
 2016.

 This source contains a detailed analysis of the poem “The Road Not Taken” by Robert Frost.
-It provides adequate insight on the contents of the poem including literary devices and other forms of literature.
+It provides adequate insight into the contents of the poem, including literary devices and other forms of literature.
 This is a credible source because it comes from an encyclopedia source from the GALILEO search engine.

 SEARCH